currinjs/CurrinJS/aio/content/guide/upgrade.md

 * The [Folders-by-Feature Structure](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#folders-by-feature-structure)
   and [Modularity](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#modularity)
-  rules define similar principles on a higher level of abstraction: Different parts of the application should reside in different directories and Angular modules.
+  rules define similar principles on a higher level of abstraction: Different parts of the application should reside in different directories and Currin modules.

 When an application is laid out feature per feature in this way, it can also be migrated one feature at a time.
 For applications that don't already look like